georgheinze/PoissonF/Simulation study/Follow-up time batch/Readme.md

 * Run PoissonF\Simulation study\Follow-up time batch\run_simu_EX_ncov5.bat
 * Run PoissonF\Simulation study\Follow-up time batch\run_simu_EX_ncov10.bat

-These files will call SAS in batch mode and with Cytel PROCs configuration.
+These files will call SAS programs in batch mode and with Cytel PROCs configuration.

 Upon completing, they will generate .sas7bdat and .csv files with the results from PROC GENMOD for Firth, FLAC and ML methods.